 The following educational objectives set forth by the Roy J. Carver Department of Biomedical Engineering at the University of Iowa describe the expected accomplishments of our graduates within a few years of graduation:

-- Advance the biomedical field through the responsible analysis and design of devices, systems, processes, and policies that improve human health.
+- Advance the biomedical field through the responsible analysis and development of devices, systems, processes, and policies that improve human health.

 - Pursue a wide range of career options, including those in industry, academia, and medicine.